 If there is an immanent threat to personal safety, call 000.

-In order to assist clients to remain well, and to help reduce the spread of COVID-19, all therapy services have been transitioned online, via Zoom, until further notice.
+In order to assist clients to remain well, and to help reduce the spread of COVID-19, all therapy services have been transitioned to Telehealth until further notice.

-You will need to be in a private, quiet, distraction-free environment.
+You will need to be in a private, quiet, comfortable and distraction-free environment.
 Good internet access is required, with a laptop/tablet/phone camera able to be directed squarely on yourself, hands-free.

 For further information, please see the Online Therapy page.